Gocy015/CYExpandableTableView/README.md

 2.Set the expandable table view object's cellDataSource to your controlling object.

-3.Since you use a custom header view ,in your data model ,you no longer need to implement `-(NSString *)descriptionForSecondaryObjects;` in `ExpandableObjectProtocol.h`
+3.Since you use a custom cell ,in your data model ,you no longer need to implement `-(NSString *)descriptionForSecondaryObjects;` in `ExpandableObjectProtocol.h`